City of Clarence: Recreation

 The city of Clarence is blessed with many open spaces, parks and areas of bushland.
 In addition to hills, there is 191 km of shoreline, much of which is connected with paths, as well as over 30 beaches.

-Bellerive Yacht Club is located within the city on the shore of the Derwent River in Kangaroo Bay.
+Bellerive Yacht Club is located within the city on the shore of the River Derwent in Kangaroo Bay.
 It is the second largest sailing club in southern Tasmania with over 800 members, and an annual turnover of over A$ 1 million.
 The club also host the annual Bellerive Regatta every February.

 Other water sports and boating activities such as sailing, boating, fishing and diving are also popular within the city, which has eleven boat ramps, and numerous jetties.
 Cycling is also a popular activity, and several kilometres of cycleways exist within the city, particularly following the shoreline.
 Horse riding facilities can be found at Acton and surfing is popular at Clifton and Goats beaches.